 Bookclubbers without boundaries in Nelson, New Zealand

-❚ “Based on a real villa in Czechoslovakia, the house in this book is a minimalist masterpiece, with a transparent glass room as its centre.
-Built for Liesel and Viktor Landauer in the 1920s, the house becomes the central character in the novel and the story unfolds through the house and all the experiences that happen there.
+Based on a real villa in Czechoslovakia, the house in this book is a minimalist masterpiece with a transparent glass room as its centre.
+Built for Liesel and Viktor Landauer in the 1920s, the house becomes the central character and the WWII story unfolds through all the people and experiences that pass through the glass room, including the Nazis themselves.

 A work of art like this,’ he tells one of the journalists, ‘demands that the life lived in it be a work of art as well.
 I am certain that Viktor Landauer and his beautiful wife will do the place justice.